remix-run/remix-website/data/posts/remix-i18n.md

 The urls `/ja/contacts/ryan-florence` and `/contacts/ryan-florence` will both match the `app/routes/($lang).contacts.$contactId` route, since `($lang)` is optional.
 In this example if there is no `lang` param provided, we default to English (`en`).

 A `$lang` parameter will match all slugs in different nested levels, such as `ja/contacts` and `ja/contacts/ryan-florance` in this example app.
-It covers the case if you want to implement localized sub-directories without CMSs.
+It covers the case where you want to implement localized sub-directories without a CMS.

 Built-in parameters like `params.lang` saves you time when implementing i18n-supported routes.
 To enable Optional Segments, you can add `($lang)` in the routes like this, `app/routes/($lang).contacts.$contactId` to catch `lang` parameter in the route.

 Configuring localized sub-directories with functionally working routes is the most important yet time-consuming part of the i18n implementation process depending on the built-in features from frameworks.
 Remix removes the pain by providing helpful parameters, a flexible structure, and the best DX for developers.

 > Make sure you follow the [Google SEO guideline][google-seo-guideline] for non-ASCII characters in the URL.
-It's not recommended to use non-ASCII characters in the URL. (i.e., `ja/contacts/マイケル-ジャクソン`) It's better to use ASCII characters in the URL. (i.e., `ja/contacts/michael-jackson`)
+It's not recommended to use non-ASCII characters in the URL (i.e., `ja/contacts/マイケル-ジャクソン`).
+It's better to use ASCII characters in the URL (i.e., `ja/contacts/michael-jackson`).

 The Optional Segments example app repo also includes a reusable function to check if `params.lang` is not a valid language code.
 For better UX, detecting when users access the URL with an invalid language code is essential.
 It is also important to show them that the page with an invalid language slug doesn't exist.